zaki-hashem-chow/invoicez/README.md

-# voucher
+# Invoice and Quotation
-A Common/General Use Web based Voucher Application
-By- Zaki Hashem Chowdhury, Email- zaki.hashim.chow@live.com
+A Common/General Use Web based Invoice and Quotation Application By- Zaki Hashem Chowdhury, Email- zaki.hashim.chow@live.com

-For Rough Design purpose Rough Design Folder will be used.
+For Rough Design purpose Rough Design Folder is bing used.